JeanElsner/dm_robotics_panda/doc/tutorial.rst

     The examples in this section support optional hardware in the loop (HIL) mode.
 You can run the examples with HIL by executing the files with the ``--robot-ip`` option set to the hostname or IP address of a robot connected to the host computer.
 This option can be combined with ``--gui`` for visualization.
+    Beware that the robot will try to move into the initial pose of the simulation.
+You can set the initial position by setting ``joint_positions`` in the robot parameters.

     When running any of the examples
     the action specification (shape) of the configured actuation mode along with the observation and reward specification will be printed in the terminal for convenience.

 Joint
 ^^^^^